LuisValgoi/context-api-playground/README.md

 This hook will be creating a context using the `createContext` from the React API lib by called: `CounterContext`.

 This context will be used by another React component called `CountProvider` which would be using the `...Provider`, which would be exposing the `values`.

+# Last Note

+In the last minute was also created the `ThemeSwitcher` to reproduce the light and dark mode of some apps.

+It could be being stored in the localStorage if needed.